UOA-CS732-SE750-Students-2022/project-group-jade-jaguars/README.md

 ## Features:

 CountMeIn is a application for managing when teams of people should meet.
-Manage multiple events with a dashboard to organise you life!
+Manage multiple events with a dashboard to organise you life:

 - Create users through Google authentication
 - Create events that you can invite people to through a unique shareable URL